luigman/CSCI5563ProjectSpring2021/remove_background/README.md

 and place inside this folder

 2.
-Place this folder inside Mask_RCNN main folder
+Place this folder inside Mask_RCNN main folder (you need mask_rcnn already installed)

 3.
 Install Virtual Environment With: